huggingface/hub-docs/docs/hub/datasets-polars-file-formats.md

 # CSV

-The `scan_csv` function can be used to read a CSV file:
+The `read_csv` function can be used to read a CSV file:

 ```python
 pl.read_csv("hf://datasets/lhoestq/demo1/data/train.csv")